 With the analyzer, you can also tell if something changes with your internet connection.
 If this happens, you should log out of the site immediately and protect your data from any threat.

 3. Protect Your Personal Data

 When on a public network, you should avoid the temptation of going through your personal account using public Wi-Fi.
-Don’t access your bank account, credit card details, or pay your bills.
+Don’t access your bank account, or credit card details, or pay your bills.
 Don’t even get tempted to file your taxes on a public hotspot even if the deadline is around the corner.

 You can save those transactions to the time when you can finally access your home network.
 If you must do it, make sure you only send your personal information on websites you’re completely sure that is secured.
 Make sure the sites you’re visiting are also encrypted.